AplaProject/apla-docs-en/introduction/templates2.rst

 DBFind(table, Source) [.Columns(columns)] [.Where(conditions)] [.WhereId(id)] [.Order(name)] [.Limit(limit)] [.Offset(offset)] [.Ecosystem(id)] [.Custom(Column,Body)][.Vars(Prefix)]
 ------------------------------
-Creates **dbfind** element and returns data from the database table.
-Three arrays will be returned in *attr* – *columns* with column names, *types*, where for standard columns the type is *text* and for custom columns the type is *tags*, and the *data* array with entries.
-The sequence of column names corresponds to that of *data* entry values.
+Creates the **dbfind** element, fills it with data from the *table* table, and puts it to the *Source* structure.
+The *Source* structure can be then used in *Table* and other commands that receive *Source* as input data.
+The sequence of records in *data* should correspond to the sequence of column names.

 * *Name* - table name,
 * *Source* - arbitrary data source name,